alimoorreza/CS167-Project-2/README_new.md

 You will create a Colab notebook that includes your code and results to document your experiment.
 Most importantly, you will use text cells in the notebook to explain what you did, interpret the results, and make your recommendations.
 The written markdown protions must include the following things:
 1. **Problem** [1 point]: State the problem you are trying to solve with this machine learning experiment.
 Include a description of the data, and what you're trying to predict.
 What are the possible uses for this kind of machine learning model?
 2. **Explore the Data** [5 points]: Find the values for the following metrics:
-    - __Number of Samples__: total number of examples you have in the data
+    - __Total number of samples__: total number of examples you have in the dataset
-    - __Number of classes__: total number of topics or categories in the data
+    - __Total number of training samples__: total number of examples you have in the training split of the dataset
-    - __Number of words per sample__: Median number of words in one sample
+    - __Total number of testing samples__: total number of examples you have in the testing split of the dataset
-    - __Distribution of sample length__: Distribution showing the number of words per sample in the dataset (use the function `hist()` on a list that has the lenght of each row).
+    - __Number of classes__: total number of categories in the dataset
-    - __Something Else__: Show me something else about the data--your choice.
+    - __Dimension of each data sample__: Find the size of a sample image in the dataset (use the function `.shape`.
+Refer to the  [_Project_2_starter notebook which has sufficient hints_.](https://github.com/alimoorreza/CS167-Project-2/blob/main/Project2_starter.ipynb)).

 3.  **Data Preparation** [1 point]: Explain your data preparation.
 What did you have to do to get your data in shape for your experiments - word embeddings, stop words, vectorization, tokeniztion, etc.
 4.  **Metrics** [1 point]: What metrics will you use to evaluate your model?
 Why are these metrics the best for your model?
 (Hint, this should be more than 'accuracy').
 5.  **Model Planning and Execution** [1 point]: Identify which learning algorithms you will try and which important parameters you will tune for each one.